 Preventing Blood Clots

-Some people develop blood clots after knee surgery.
-Clots tend to develop a few days after the surgery, usually in the calf or thigh.
-Symptoms are swelling and pain.
-A clot may lead to life-threatening situations if it breaks off and travels to the lungs.
-Support hose, compression devices, and blood thinners can reduce the risk of clots.
-Foot and ankle movement may help too, so it's important to move around as soon as you are able.
+Blood clots in the calf or thigh can happen after knee surgery.
+A clot can be life-threatening if it breaks off and goes to the lungs.
+Your doctor will help you take steps to keep blood clots from forming.
+Support hose, compression devices, and blood thinners can cut down the risk of clots.
+Foot and ankle movement help too, so it's important to move around as soon as you get the green light from your doctor.

 When to Seek Emergency Care

-Warning signs of a blood clot in the lungs (pulmonary embolism) include sudden shortness of breath, chest pain, and coughing.
+Warning signs of a blood clot in the lungs (called a pulmonary embolism) include sudden shortness of breath, chest pain, and coughing.
 Signs of infection include fever, worsening redness or tenderness of the knee, and pus draining from the surgical wound.
 If you feel or see any of these symptoms after knee replacement, call your doctor immediately.

 Problems With Knee Implants

-Knee implants continue to get more sophisticated, but they are not fail proof.
+Knee implants continue to get more sophisticated, but they are not perfect.
 They can wear down over time or may come loose from the bone.
 Scar tissue can grow around an implant, limiting its range of motion.
-And even when working properly, implants can cause a clicking sound as the knee bends back and forth.
+And even when they work well, implants can cause a clicking sound as the knee bends back and forth.

 Protecting Your Knee Implant

-You can extend the life of your knee implant by taking several steps.
-After surgery, use a cane or walker until your balance improves -- taking a fall can cause serious damage to your new joint.
+You can extend the life of your knee implant by doing several things.
+After surgery, use a cane or walker until your balance improves -- taking a fall can cause serious damage to a new joint.
 High-impact exercise can also take a toll on knee implants, so most doctors warn against jogging, jumping, and contact sports.

 Outlook for Knee Replacement

 While some activities are off-limits after a knee replacement, you still have plenty of others to choose from.
-Unlimited walking, golf, light hiking, cycling, ballroom dancing, and swimming are all considered safe for people with knee implants.
-By following your doctor's guidelines, you can expect long-lasting results -- more than 90% of knee implants are still working well 15 years after surgery.
+Unlimited walking, golf, light hiking, cycling, ballroom dancing, and swimming are all safe for most people with knee implants.
+By following your doctor's guidelines, you can expect long-lasting results -- about 85% of knee replacements will last 20 years.

 American Academy of Family Physicians: "Treating Osteoarthritis of the Knee."